gwu-cs-iot/collaboration/papers/README.md

 - *IoTPOT: Analysing the Rise of IoT Compromises* by Yin Minn Pa Pa, Shogo Suzuki, Katsunari Yoshioka, Tsutomu Matsumoto,Takahiro Kasama,Christian Rossow
 - *Risks of Trusting the Physics of Sensors* by Kevin Fu and Wenyuan Xu
 - *Experimental Security Analysis of a Modern Automobile* by Karl Koscher, Alexei Czeskis, Franziska Roesner, Shwetak Patel, and Tadayoshi Kohno
+- *Don’t Talk Unless I Say So!
+Securing theInternet of Things With Default-Off Networking* by James Hong, Amit Levy, Laurynas Riliskis, and Philip Levis

 ## Systems:
 - *Virtualization on TrustZone-enabled Microcontrollers?
 Viola!* by Sandro Pinto, Hugo Araujo Daniel Oliviera, Jose Martins, and Adriano Tavares